 What is our urban forest?

 Our urban forest is made up of all trees three metres or taller growing within the City on private and public land.
-The urban forest is owned by both the community and the City, and its management is a shared responsibility.
+The urban forest is owned by the community the City and the State Government, and its management is a shared responsibility.

 What is tree canopy cover?

 Tree canopy cover is one of the ways we can measure the size of the urban forest.
 Tree canopy consists of the branches and leaves of a tree.
 It is not the number of trees, but the amount of canopy cover that has the greatest impact on shade and cooling.
 This means it’s important to not only plant new trees, but to protect established trees with large canopies because they provide the most benefits.

 Why does the City of Stirling need an Urban Forest Plan?

 Canopy cover in the City of Stirling is declining.
 In the last 6 years more than 1.2 million square meters of canopy has been removed and the rate of loss is increasing.

 Canopy loss is occurring on private land, City land and State Government land and consequently the whole community must be part of the solution – it is not a problem that the City can fix alone.

 The City has set a target of 18 per cent canopy cover but the current rate of loss means that it will not be possible to achieve this unless significant changes are made.

 The City’s Urban Forest Plan describes how the City will work with the community to retain more of the trees we currently have, plant new trees and allow all trees to grow to maturity to provide maximum services and benefits.